 - Dried and cooked in water

-- May be consumed from can as long as no salt or other additives are contained and the only ingredients are beans and water
+- May be consumed from can as long as no salt or other additives are contained and the only ingredients are legumes or beans and water

 - Raw, sprouted or dry roasted with no salt added

-Here is a list of some common foods you can consume while following a Daniel Diet plan:
+Here is a list of some common foods you can consume on their own or include in Daniel Fast recipes:

 Vegetables (preferably organic and fresh or frozen)